• Home

 If you have been following my posts for the past few weeks then you know I have started a few time consuming projects in my house, all of which are still ongoing.
 Staircase, drapes, headboard, fireplace.
 I began these projects because I was 100% sure about doing them.

 I also have smaller projects that I need to do, but most of these I intentionally kept myself from doing.
-Like the simple process of hanging items on the walls.
+Like the simple process of hanging heavy items on the walls.
 I wanted to wait a while to allow myself time to see how we use each room so I could better determine what each space needs in the way of wall art or maybe nothing at all.
 I want this house to be carefree, easy, and breezy so there is not a lot of upkeep leaving time to enjoy the outdoors and the lake community around me.

 One of the items that I intentionally haven’t hung is my favorite clock.
 It is a very heavy oversized wall clock.